scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[10:5]** and grasped me by my right hand, and set me up upon my feet, and said to me: “Stand up, [Abraham,] Friend of God who loveth thee; let not the trembling of man seize thee!

 **[10:6]** For, lo!
-I have been sent to thee to strengthen thee and bless thee in the name of God—who loveth thee—the Creator of the celestial and terrestrial.
+I have been sent to thee to strengthen thee and bless thee in the name of God — who loveth thee — the Creator of the celestial and terrestrial.

 **[10:7]** Be fearless and hasten to Him.